harvest-to-order/OFN-User-Guide---Master/quick-start-guides/producer-shop-quick-setup-guide.md

 ## More advanced features you might need

 * Your enterprise profile:
-  * On top of selling your products, you want to allow another seller using the Harvest To Order \(a local Harvest To Order hub\) to display your products in their shopfront?
+  * On top of selling your products, you want to allow another seller using the Harvest To Order \(a Harvest To Order hub\) to display your products in their shopfront?
 [Give them permission to sell your products](../basic-features/enterprise-profile/create-or-connect-with-your-supplying-producers.md).
 * Your products:
   * Specify special [credentials](../basic-features/products-1/product-properties.md) they may have have \(eg. organic, plastic free...\)
   * If you have a product which can be sold in different forms \(eg. potatoes sold in 500g, 1kg and 2 kg quantities\) then you can simplify your listings by adding [variants](../basic-features/products-1/product-variants.md).